Otavie/portfolio_v3/README.md

 ## Credits

 This website was developed by [Otavie Okuoyo](https://github.com/Otavie) to fit my personal style and needs.
 The skill logos were gotten from from [CDN Logo](https://cdnlogo.com/).
-Static emojis were gotten from [Emojipedia](https://emojipedia.org/), while the animated waving hand emoji was gotten from [GIFEFR](https://gifer.com/en/) and the animated emojis - Smiley Wow and Boy Waving are from [Pixabay](https://pixabay.com/)
+Static emojis were gotten from [Emojipedia](https://emojipedia.org/), while the animated waving hand emoji was gotten from [GIFEFR](https://gifer.com/en/) and the animated emojis - Smiley Wow and Boy Waving are from [Pixabay](https://pixabay.com/).
+Landing page image, that is the CSS Programmer Image, is by [200 Degree](https://pixabay.com/users/200degrees-2051452/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1653351/) from [Pixabay](https://pixabay.com/)

 ## Duration of Project: